-Prerequisites: BIO 2414 and BIO 2424.
-General Chemistry recommended.
-Five hours; 4 credits. - BIO 2524 HUMAN ANATOMY AND PHYSIOLOGY-A continuation of BIO 2514 in which the circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems are studied.
-Prerequisite: BIO 2514.
-Five hours; 4 credits. - BIO 2924 MICROBIOLOGY-A lecture/laboratory course providing a survey of the microbes (microscopic organisms) with emphasis and detailed study being placed on those affecting other forms of life, especially man.
-Laboratory is devoted to basic techniques of microbial study, such as identification, control, morphology, physiology, life cycles, and culture techniques.
-Six hours; 4 credits. - BIO 2974 PARASITOLOGY-A lecture/laboratory course dealing with parasites of animals with emphasis on human pathogenic parasites.
-Six hours; 4 credits.
+Prerequisite: BIO 2513.
+Three hours; 3 credits. - BIO 2521 HUMAN ANATOMY AND PHYSIOLOGY LAB--Must be taken concurrently in phase with the BIO 2523 lecture.
+Selected experiments to illustrate the principles taught in Human Anatomy and Physiology 2523 .
+Two hours; 1 credit. - BIO 2923 MICROBIOLOGY--A lecture course providing a survey of the microbes (microscopic organisms) with emphasis and detailed study being placed on those affecting other forms of life, especially man.
+Three hours; 3 credits. - BTO 2921 MICROBIOLOGY LAB-- Must be taken concurrently in phase with the BIO 2923 lecture.
+Laboratory is devoted to basic techniques of microbial study, such as identification, control, morphology, physiology, life cycles, and culture techniques taught in Microbiology 2923.
+Three hours; 1 credit. - BIO 2973 PARASITOLOGY--A lecture course dealing with parasites of animals with emphasis on human pathogenic parasites.
+Three hours; 3 credits. - BIO 2971 PARASITOLOGY LAB--Must be taken concurrently in phase with the BIO 2973 lecture.
+Selected experiments to illustrate the principles taught in Parasitology 2973.
+Three hours; 1 credit.